This post may contain affiliate links. Please see our disclosure policy.

 Cherry Canning Recipes

-We grow half a dozen varieties of sour cherries on our Vermont homestead, and they make the best jams, jellies and pie fillings.
-This past year, we planted raineer cherries and a couple of sweet cherry varieties too, so it’s time for me to double down on cherry canning recipes so I make sure none of these beauties go to waste.
+We grow half a dozen varieties of sour cherries on our Vermont homestead, and they make wonderful jams, jellies, and pie fillings.
+This past year, we planted Rainier, and a couple of sweet cherry varieties too, so I’m doubling down on cherry canning recipes to make sure none of these beauties go to waste.

-Plain canned cherries work wonderfully on top of yogurt all winter long, and that’s actually one of my favorite breakfasts around the holidays.
-There’s something so festive about a bowl of creamy yogurt topped with bright cherries, even if they haven’t been in season since last July.
+Plain canned cherries work beautifully on top of yogurt all winter long, and that’s a breakfast I look forward to around the holidays.
+There’s something festive about a bowl of creamy yogurt topped with bright cherries, even though they haven’t been on the tree since July.

 Hot Pack Canning Cherries